Founding General Partner

 Mikey grew up in Perth, Western Australia where he attended the University of Notre Dame (BA) & University of Western Australia (MCom).
 Mikey worked as a journalist after completing his Bachelor of Arts in 2011.
 Following journalism he studied business management and began working with and advising startups, most recently in the mining and resources industry.
 From 2013 to 2015 he helped manage an Asia Pacific wide competition aimed at identifying and funding promising seed stage startups by providing access to capital and Silicon Valley investors.

 From 2015 to 2018 Mikey worked with global mining and resources companies to address the sector’s challenges in Australia, North America and Africa.
 Mikey identified promising startups building new technologies to solve the sector’s challenges and helped establish pilot projects.
-He worked with innovation and digital transformation teams and holds a keen interest in bringing about disruption to industries such as mining, agriculture, logistics and transport.
+He worked with innovation and digital transformation teams and holds a keen interest in bringing about disruption to industries such as mining, agriculture, food, logistics, supply chain and transport.

-Mikey enjoys advising entrepreneurs solving real-world problems.
-He plays an active role with Counterpart’s founders, brokering introductions to customers, assisting in hiring and scaling quickly but methodically.
+Mikey plays an active role with Counterpart’s founders, brokering introductions to customers, assisting hiring and scaling quickly.

-Mikey moved from Perth to San Francisco in 2018 and helps manage Counterpart’s portfolio, general operations, deal flow, marketing and corporate venture capital network Counter Club.
+Mikey moved from Perth to San Francisco in 2018 to join Counterpart and lay the early foundations for our brand.
+He helps source deals, manage our portfolio, general operations, marketing and corporate venture capital network Counter Club.
 His family originates from Greece and he is active within the Bay Area’s Greek community.
-He is an die hard Man Utd fan and slowly becoming a hard core Milwaukee Bucks fan too (allegiance to Giannis Antetokounmpo of course).
+Mikey’s idol is his late Papou after whom he is named.
+Michael Kailis was a pioneer in the West Australian seafood industry who left a tremendous legacy behind.
+Mikey is also die hard Man Utd fan and slowly becoming a hard core Milwaukee Bucks fan (allegiance to Giannis Antetokounmpo of course).